 - Weight loss: If the kitten’s weight keeps dropping as compared to the other kittens, that is a sign that something is wrong with it.

 - Other factors include unopened eyes, inability to turn with its back on the ground, and dry, dehydrated skin.

 As the syndrome gets worse, you may notice symptoms like weird noises from the kitten, arched neck position, and irregular breathing pattern.

 Fading Kitten Syndrome Treatment

 Before any kind of treatment can be administered, your vet will first have to diagnose that your kitten is actually suffering from fading kitten syndrome.
 Then, the underlying causes will also have to be diagnosed.
 As mentioned earlier, fading kitten syndrome is not a disease by itself.
 As a result, the underlying causes of the condition will have to be treated.
 Your vet will first perform a series of tests to confirm the causes, after which a series of treatment options will be prescribed depending on what the results of the diagnosis are.
 The treatment will also aim at preventing dehydration, malnutrition, and hypothermia.
 To help save your kitten’s life, it is absolutely vital not to delay when you notice any of the symptoms mentioned as this condition only requires a short time to become fatal.
 Consult your vet immediately.

 Fading Kitten Syndrome Care

 When it comes to fading kitten syndrome care, the first thing you should do is to ensure that you take the kitten to the vet.
-After the vet has made the diagnosis and started treatment.
-Your kitten may need to stay under observation while treatment continues at the veterinary.
+After the vet has made the diagnosis, your kitten may need to stay under observation while treatment continues at the vet clinic.
 If your vet gives your kitten the greenlight to be taken home, then you must follow all the directions given by your vet to the fullest.